jrief/django-formset/docs/source/model-form.rst

 In case we want to map a model field of type ``django.db.models.FileField`` or ``django.db.models.ImageField``, we **must** replace the default input widget by ``formset.widgets.UploadedFileInput``.
-This is required because in **django-formset** files are uploaded before form submission.
+This is required because in **django-formset** files are *uploaded before* form submission.
 Please read the section :ref:`uploading` for details about file uploading.

 Detail View for ModelForm
 =========================

-In a CRUD_ application, we usually add a view to add, update and delete an instance of our model.
+In a CRUD_ application, we usually add a Django View to add, update and delete an instance of our model.
 Instead of `createing one view class`_ for each of those operations, with **django-formset** we usually can combine them into one view class.
 This is because we can add extra context data to the form control buttons, which then is sumbitted together with the form data.
 An example:

 .. _CRUD: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete
 .. _createing one view class: https://docs.djangoproject.com/en/stable/ref/class-based-views/generic-editing/#generic-editing-views